berarma/ffbtools/docs/ffbwrap.md

   sent to avoid filling the command queue of the device.
 It helps with issues like effect lag and "full queue" messages in the log.

+  `--throttling-time`: Changes the throttling timer period to some value in milliseconds.
+The default value is 3ms.
+Only used when enabling the throttling option.

 ## Examples

 Log calls to a file: